free5gc/free5GLabs/lab3/README.md

 These three interfaces are the most important interfaces in the 5G system.
 Therefore, this lab will teach you how to configure the addresses for these interfaces.

 ### N6 NAT
+Interface to data network.

 UPF will performs NAT on packets output through the N6 interface.
 Rules are set up in `upf-iptables.sh`.

 ### N9
-Interface for I-UPF to PSA-UPF.
+Interface for two UPFs communication.

 ## Exercise: Configure N2 & N3 & N4 interface in Docker Compose
 In this exercise, we will use docker bridge network to set up these three interfaces.